-In 2012 and 2013, due to the uncertainty of receiving future production payments from KCA, the Company wrote-off receivable balances totaling \$440,505 and had not recognized a contingent gain on potential royalty payments.
-During the period ended March 31, 2015, as a result of commercial production having commenced in late 2014, KCA paid to the Company US\$341,063 as settlement for the outstanding receivable balance and a recovery of \$423,055 was recognized.
-Future royalty payments from KCA will be recorded as revenue at such time as they can be measured reliably.
+In 2012 and 2013, due to the uncertainty at that time of receiving future production payments from KCA, the Company wrote-off receivable balances totaling \$440,505 and had not recognized a contingent gain on potential royalty payments.
+During the period ended June 30, 2015, as a result of commercial production having commenced in late 2014, KCA paid to the Company US\$341,063 as settlement for the outstanding receivable balance and a recovery of \$423,055 was recognized.
+For the period ended June 30, 2015, the Company has recognized \$487,833 in net royalty income with a corresponding receivable from KCA.